idilsunar/monitoring-lab/README.md

-# monitoring-lab
-Monitoring lab using Prometheus, Grafana, and Windows exporter across Linux and Windows VMs.
 # Monitoring Lab – Prometheus & Grafana

 This project demonstrates a basic infrastructure monitoring setup using **Prometheus** and **Grafana** across **Linux and Windows virtual machines**.